Drakeo/jack-pulse-sync/README.md

 so get the qjacktcl from 14.0 from here list of stuff I install.

-opus

 jack2  // for multi threading

 qjackctl 3.9 //for slackware qt4

-set_rlimits // not my example
+set_rlimits // note my example

 there are many other programs you can install but these are the base.